SOUN (KINGS) OF OGBOMOSO FROM THE BEGINNING TILL DATE

 Ondugbe came to the throne in March 1870 by striking an agreement with the high chiefs to be open, accessible, and accommodating.
 He even shared out positions of control of the entrance of the gate of Ogbomoso among his chieftains.

 The commoners were allowed to wear dresses of their choice including “aran” dress already on the increase.

 It is said that Gbagun Ondugbe became Ajagungbade I after his return from Ijesa war as his Oriki revealed.

-On getting to the throne, Baale Laoye Atanda Orumogege devoted his early years to reconcile with his enemies within Ogbomoso.
+On getting to the throne, Baale Laoye Atanda Orumogege devoted his early years to reconciling with his enemies within Ogbomoso.

-Therefore, he participated alongside with the other Yorùbás particularly behind Ibadan in wars fought outside Ogbomoso.
+Therefore, he participated alongside the other Yorùbás particularly behind Ibadan in wars fought outside Ogbomoso.

-As the 19th century was drawing to a close and the end of Laoye Orumogege’s era witnessed the arrival of America Southern Baptist by the name Dr. George Green and the establishment of Baptist Hospital.
-And the baale equally provided land to Rev. C.E.
+As the 19th century was drawing to a close and the end of Laoye Orumogege’s era witnessed the arrival of American Southern Baptist by the name Dr. George Green and the establishment of Baptist Hospital.
+And the Baale equally provided land to Rev. C.E.
 Smith for the establishment of the Baptist College and Seminary in 1897.

 By the time of his death in 1901, the use of cowries and money was introduced and the British colonial administration became more noticed and visibly seen in Ogbomoso like elsewhere in the country that is to become Nigeria.

 18. BAALE MAJENGBASAN AJIBOLA ELEPO I (1902 – 1908)